 - Public launch of the Structural Engineers 2050 Commitment – November 2020

 As an initiator of the challenge, the Carbon Leadership Forum is committed to working with the SE 2050 Commitment Program to promote, amplify and advance their goals and connect them to their thousands of industry sector members.

-Grateful appreciation is due to the following individuals who have contributed to the SE 2050 Initiative (listed alphabetically by first name):
+Many thanks to the following individuals who have contributed to the SE 2050 Initiative (listed alphabetically by first name):

 - Amy Hattan (Thornton Tomasetti)

 - Kate Simonen (University of Washington, Carbon Leadership Forum)